 Crambid Snout Moth (Herpetogramma sphingealis)

-Detailing the identifying qualities of the Crambid Snout Moth, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Crambid Snout Moth.

-Crambid Snout Moths vary in appearance, but Herpetogramma sphingealis goes a step further, looking different based on gender.
+Crambid Snout Moths vary in appearance, but Herpetogramma sphingealis goes a step further with a different look for each gender.

-Male Herpetogramma sphingealis moths are shaped somewhat like Sphinx moths with slightly elongated wings whereas females are more square-shaped.
-Both are a shade of brown with females having a paler, faded hue.
-A luster, or sheen, covers both sexes that gives the wings a glassy look.
+Male Herpetogramma sphingealis moths are shaped somewhat like Sphinx moths having slightly elongated wings.
+Females have wings that are more square-shaped.
+Both are a shade of brown, but females generally have a paler, faded hue.
+A shimmering luster, or sheen, covers both sexes giving the wings a glassy look.
 A pale spot at the outer edge of each forewing may be roughly bordered in dark brown.
-This species does not show clear lines crossing the body like its similar-looking relatives.
-The hindwings have white fringe near the body and the forewings have a spot of white on their fringe where they meet the hindwings.
-The rest of the fringe is brown.
+This species does not have clear lines crossing the body like similar-looking relatives.
+The hindwings have white fringe near the body and its forewings have a spot of white on their mostly brown fringe.
 The ventral (belly) side of the moth is white.

-Caterpillars of this species of Crambid Snout Moth eat the fronds of Christmas ferns.
+Caterpillars of this species of Crambid Snout Moth eat the fronds of Christmas ferns, a native North American fern found throughout the continent.
 Adults are on wing from May through early autumn.
-They can be found in darker, shady areas of forests.
+Look for them in dark, shady areas of forests.